Whales With Prion Disease

 Sick animals and sick people can tell us a lot about the health of our environment.
 A study in Denmark is raising red flags.
-There could be a common thread between dead whales and sick humans.
+There could be a common thread between sick whales and sick humans.
 Keep reading to find out:

 - Why people with neurodegenerative disease are contagious;

 - How sea mammals are contracting brain disease from humans;

 - Why consuming whales and other contaminated foods recycles brain disease back to humans.
 Other pathways also put humans at risk.

 Whales have too much intellectual, social and navigational capacity to run aground en masse unless extremely sick and disoriented.
 There have been several high-profile stranding events around the world in the past few years alone.
 An alarming number of whales are washing up on Alaska’s shores now.
 As mammals high on the food chain, their health is a good indicator of environmental health.
 We should be testing those that die much more rigorously for toxic buildup and disease.
 Whales are downstream from billions of people, so they are in a position to serve as unique bio-indicators.